pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-celer.md

 [Celer cBridge](https://dev-cbridge-v2.netlify.app/97/59140/BNB) is a decentralized and non-custodial asset bridge, which you can read more about [here](https://celer.network/).

-In this guide, we'll walk you through how to bridge TBNB and tBUSD from Binance Smart Chain (BSC) over to Linea!
+In this guide, we'll walk you through how to bridge TBNB and tBUSD from Binance Smart Chain (BSC) over to PepeSync!

-Before you begin, ensure your wallet is [configured to use Linea](/use-mainnet/set-up-your-wallet.mdx).
+Before you begin, ensure your wallet is [configured to use PepeSync](/use-mainnet/set-up-your-wallet.mdx).

 ## Add BSC testnet to your MetaMask wallet